svagionitis/CV/Stavros.Vagionitis.CV.md

 ## Work Experience

-__Johnson Controls (Building Security & Automation Industry), Senior Embedded Software Engineer__ _Cork (Ireland), Oct 2015 – Jun 2020_
+__Johnson Controls (Building Security & Automation Industry), Senior Embedded Software Engineer__
+_Cork (Ireland), Oct 2015 – Jun 2020_

+-   Helping in creating and maintaining a C library API to be used for communication of the firepanel with the platform agnostic cloud infrastructure via a firepanel gateway.
+Modified to run on both Linux and Windows.
+-   Maintaining the code base of the Rev. 1 firepanel gateway.
+-   Use of a Compulab IoT gateway in ARM architecture as the main development environment and the Rev. 2 firepanel gateway.
+-   Use Yocto Project to create custom Linux-based systems for the Rev. 2 firepanel gateway.
+-   Tier 2 helpdesk support of Rev. 1 firepanel gateway.
+Helping Tier 1 helpdesk support for solving more complex issues and providing any workarounds if available.
+-   Extending the functionality of the home automation openHAB framework to HVAC systems in buildings using BACnet protocol.
 -   Installing, maintaining and modifying the source code of Libelium IoT gateways which located inside and outside of the building.
--   Maintaining the code base of the Rev. 1 IoT gateway.
--   Use of a Compulab IoT gateway in ARM architecture as the main development environment and the Rev. 2 IoT gateway.
--   Use Yocto Project to create custom Linux-based systems for the Rev. 2 IoT gateway.
--   Extending the functionality of the home automation openHAB framework to HVAC systems in buildings using BACnet protocol.
--   Tier 2 helpdesk support of Rev. 1 IoT gateway.
-Helping Tier 1 helpdesk support for solving more complex issues and providing any workarounds if available.
 -   Mentoring the new hires of the team.

-__Digisoft.tv (Digital TV Industry), Embedded Software Engineer__ _Cork (Ireland), Dec 2011 – Oct 2015_
+__Digisoft.tv (Digital TV Industry), Embedded Software Engineer__
+_Cork (Ireland), Dec 2011 – Oct 2015_

 -   Cross-compilation, debugging and analysing C/C++ code for a Set-Top Box (STB) in MIPS architecture for Sigma Designs chipsets.
 Performance improvements in code base.
 Participating in peer code reviews.
 Repair defects found in developed modules.